B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 Why is this important?

-Source: What is proportional reasoning, p.
+Source: Paying attention to proportional reasoning, 2012, Ontario Ministry of Education, p.
 5-6.

 A ratio is a comparison between two quantities of the same unit.